powergun/hsFP/monadreader/README.md

 https://www.fpcomplete.com/blog/2017/06/readert-design-pattern

 Often times I'll receive or read questions online about "design patterns" in Haskell.
 A common response is that Haskell doesn't have them.
 What many languages address via patterns, in Haskell we address via language features (like built-in immutability, lambdas, laziness, etc).
 However, I believe there is still room for some high-level guidance on structuring programs, which I'll loosely refer to as a Haskell design pattern.

+- a core data type, that contains all runtime conf and global functions that are **mockable**
+- use mutable reference in the core data for mutability
+- app code live in `ReaderT Env IO`
+- use additional monad transformer for small subsets of app
+- (optional) use mtl-style typeclasses, like MonadReader and MonadIO; can recover some purity (compensating IO and Ref)

+**in haskell, we'd rather face compile time rather than runtime pain!**